 provisions of income tax law [Section 139(1)] but does not file it within the prescribed time

-limit then late fees have to be deposited by him while filing his ITR.
+limit, then late fees have to be deposited by him while filing his ITR.

 (A).
-If your total income is more than 5 Lakhs & return is filed after the due date, Fee = Rs.
+If your total income is more than 5 Lakhs & return is filed after the due date, the Fee = Rs.

 5000